Register by July 6th!

 Bridgette received her BS in Psychology from Furman University where she studied with Charles Brewer (namesake of APA's Charles L. Brewer Distinguished Teaching of Psychology Award) and then completed her PhD in Cognitive Psychology from Stanford University in 2006.
 She was the recipient of a National Research Service Award to pursue postdoctoral research in Developmental Psychology at the University of Oregon.

-Benjamin White is currently a member of the Psychology department at Slippery Rock University, and a Lecturer at the University of Tennessee, Knoxville, who places an emphasis in all his courses on assisting students in developing practical applications of material to their individual lives.
-He has over 10 years of experience teaching various psychology courses in two- and four-year institutions.
+He places an emphasis in all his courses on assisting students in developing practical applications of material to their individual lives and has experience teaching a wide variety of psychology courses at two- and four-year, public and private institutions.

 In addition, Benjamin has served as the Faculty Fellow for the Center for Teaching and Learning at Blinn College in Bryan, TX, developing and presenting workshops on a variety of topics concerning pedagogy, andragogy, teaching methods, and student success with a goal to provide faculty with different perspectives and methodologies to promote success for themselves and their students inside and outside of the classroom.
 In 2019 he was invited to give an TEDx talk on motorcycling and anxiety for the Blinn College TEDx event.

-He currently serves as an early career mentor for the Society for Teaching of Psychology (STP), a division of the APA, helping instructors who are new to teaching at the undergraduate and graduate levels, and is a contributor to the Center for Teaching, Learning, and Innovation at UTK.
-He is a nominee for the 2022 Slippery Rock University President's Award for Excellence in Teaching.
+He currently serves as an early career mentor for the Society for Teaching of Psychology (STP), a division of the APA, helping instructors who are new to teaching at the undergraduate and graduate levels, and is a contributor to the Center for Teaching, Learning, and Innovation at UTK and was a nominee for the 2022 Slippery Rock University President's Award for Excellence in Teaching.